-Our October event Crafty Dining in Redfern will showcase the rich variety of contemporary design, vintage furniture, textiles and dining options on Regent & Redfern Streets.
-Join us in Part 5 of 6 posts introducing you to the Redfern Crew and their bar & restaurant matches for our up-coming Good Food Month and Sydney Craft Week dining walk event.
+Crafty Dining in Redfern in October 2018 showcased the rich variety of contemporary design, vintage furniture, textiles and dining options available in Redfern, as part of Good Food Month and Sydney Craft Week .

 Chee Soon & Fitzgerald was opened by an avid pair of collectors Bryan Fitzgerald and Casey Chee Soon in June 1996 on Crown Street, Surry Hills.
 Both passionate about the decorative arts, textiles and furniture ranging from the 19th century to contemporary pieces, over the years, textiles have become their foremost stock items.
 In 1998 they took over the fabric agency to wholesale and retail the Finnish brand, Marimekko in Australia.